You must have an ENG 1 or an ML5 seafarer medical fitness certificate to work at sea.

 Some seafarer medical certificates from other countries are accepted instead of an ENG 1 form.

 Get an ML5 certificate

 You need an ML5 medical certificate if you’re:

 - the master of a passenger ship that doesn’t go to sea (Class IV or V)

 - the master of a commercial vessel that doesn’t go to sea

 - the master or a crew member of a small commercial vessel certificated for Area Category 2 to 6 (no more than 60 miles from a safe haven)

-- a crew member or anyone else (eg catering staff) who normally works on a domestic passenger ship (Class VI or VIA) that doesn’t go to sea
+- a crew member or anyone else (eg catering staff) who normally works on a domestic passenger ship (Class VI or VIA) that goes to sea

 How to apply

-Download the ML5 form and take it to your local doctor to complete.
+Download the ML5 application form and ask your doctor to complete it.